 You probably won’t need warehouse management features if you sell everything through FBA or contract it out to a third-party logistics company.

 Warehouse management is built into some inventory management systems, and there are standalone warehouse management systems (WMS) available also.
-We list those under Shipping & Fulfillment → Warehouse Management in the Web Retailer directory.
+We list those under Shipping & Fulfillment → Warehouse Management Systems in the Web Retailer directory.

 Order management: processing customer orders